 The cultured foods that are available are usually of the lowest quality and advertised to consumers through clever marketing.
 An example of one of these products is Activia yoghurt by Danone.

-Here's the BIG catch, once you stop eating Activia, your digestion goes right back to the way it was.
-The reason is that since B. animalis is not a resident of the human digestive tract, as a result it eventually gets in eliminated.
-In addition, it displaces the resident probiotics that should be taking up residence in your gut.(4)
+Here’s the BIG catch, once you stop eating Activia, your digestion goes right back to the way it was.
+The reason is that since B. animalis is not a resident of the human digestive tract, it eventually gets eliminated.
+In addition, it displaces the gut flora that should be taking up residence in your gut.(3)

 I regularly tell my clients that if a food has a label and even worse, a health claim, stay away from it.
 We have seen once again an example of this being true.